-After leading Sounders FC to one of the most improbable comebacks in MLS history, Brian Schmetzer was named the club’s second-ever Head Coach on November 2, 2016.
-Upon assuming the interim manager role on July 26, 2016 following the departure of Sigi Schmid, Seattle sat in ninth place in the Western Conference with a 6-12-2 record.
+After leading Sounders FC to one of the most improbable comebacks in MLS history, Schmetzer was named the club’s second-ever Head Coach on November 2, 2016.
+Upon assuming the interim manager role on July 26, 2016 following the departure of Schmid, Seattle sat in ninth place in the Western Conference with a 6-12-2 record.
 Under Schmetzer, Sounders FC finished the season with an 8-2-4 record and a fourth-place finish, becoming the first team in MLS history to make the MLS Cup Playoffs after having 20 or fewer points through the first 20 matches of the season.
 He is the first coach in MLS history to lead his team to the MLS Cup title after assuming the Head Coach position midseason.

-A longtime Sounders FC assistant and former USL Sounders manager, Schmetzer entered his eighth season as Top Assistant Coach in 2016, a position he retained since December 22, 2008.
+A longtime Sounders FC assistant and former USL Sounders manager, Schmetzer served as Schmid’s Top Assistant Coach in from 2008-2016.
 He is one of the Puget Sound soccer community’s most recognizable and respected figures after playing and coaching for the region’s top professional franchises since 1980.

 Schmetzer served seven seasons as the Head Coach of the Sounders’ United Soccer League’s First Division club from 2002-2008 before making the jump to MLS.
 He guided Seattle to USL-1 championships in 2005 and 2007, and Lamar Hunt U.S. Open Cup semifinal advancements in 2007 and 2008.